 Following the outbreak of Coronavirus (COVID-19) around the world, you may be wondering how you can stay safe and what you should do.
-The government have advice available on staying at home, staying alert and what you need to do.
+The government have advice available on how you can help control the virus and what you need to do.
 We’re also here to answer any questions you may have and help you look after yourself and your family.

 What is COVID-19?